wadinj/GiTaigHub/README.md

 To get this description, we use automatic Taiga.io bridge to allow the user to directly convert his user stories to TDD code and unit test.

-This soft is capable to convert Structured English to code.
+This software is able to convert Structured English to code.
 Per example :
 ```
 BankManagement can allow loan facility to Customer